sauvagya/Hello-World/README.md

 First task: 02/20/2015

-Present a rough and brief overview (2-3 slides) of the entire project for our own understandings and for the peers as well.
+Presenting a rough and brief overview (2-3 slides) of the entire project for our own understandings and for the peers as well.